ELECTENG 204 : Engineering Electromagnetics

 Workload Expectations

-For this course, you can expect 36 hours of lectures, 12 hours on tutorials and 60 hours of individual study time.
+• For this course, you can expect 36 hours of lectures, 12 hours of tutorials and 60 hours of reading and thinking about the content.
 Over the duration of the course, you can expect to spend an additional 6 hours on laboratories and 36 hours of work on quizzes and test/exam preparation.

 Delivery Mode